There’s No Such Thing as a Good Dog Dad, Apparently

 Dogs are natural members of the family.
 They’re protectors, companions, confidants.
-And most are excellent with children, showing seemingly endless patience for the bear hugs and aggressive belly rubs that kids lavish upon them.
+And many (well-trained) dogs are excellent with children, showing a seemingly endless patience for the bear hugs and aggressive belly rubs that kids lavish upon them.
 How often has a viral video of a dog waiting for their sibling to get on or off the bus gone viral?
 Or a well-timed clip of a dog snuggling up to an upset pet parent shown families how much dogs know how we’re really feeling and care for us?
 Which is why it’s so odd that, when it comes to their own puppies, dog-fathers tend to fall behind the curve.
 In fact, if humans don’t force them to interact with their own young, dog dads would just as soon take off and leave all the parenting work to mom.
 And as it turns out, it might be our fault.

 All dogs are descendants of wolves.
 But as domestic dogs became dependent on humans, they lost many of their wolf characteristics says Carlo Siracusa, director of the animal behavior service at the University of Pennsylvania’s Matthew J. Ryan Veterinary Hospital.
 And one major difference between modern wolves and dogs is in their parenting skills.
 For wolves, he said, parenting is a two-man job.

 “The unit structure of a wolf pack is the family,” Siracusa explained.
 There’s a common misconception that wolf packs consist of many unrelated individuals, led by an alpha pair.
 But packs are generally composed of mom and dad and their puppies, which can include newborns as well as older pups that just haven’t left the nest yet.
 Mom and dad act as leaders of the pack because, well, they’re the parents.
 When their dog babies become dog dads, they, too, will split off to form their own pack, and become alphas themselves.

 And within these family units, both mom and dad help to raise the babies.
 They take turns hunting, bringing back food, and keeping watch over the smallest ones.
 They may even be assisted by the older family members as well.